Romaindujardin/Reinforcement-Learning-Example/README.md

 ### My solution
 **First Step** : I remade the snake game, adding a floor, 4 walls, a head, an apple and the body in a prefab.
 Then in the code I defined the spawn of the head and the apple inside the walls and defined that if the head touches a wall then we respawn. and logically when the head eats an apple, I gain part of my body and if the head eats his body I die.
 I also look for the spawn of each object if the place is free. then created an empty gameobject “SnakeAgent”, to which I assign each element I defined earlier (apple/head/body/wall).
 For now, it moves randomly

-**Second Step** : Setting up the ML-Agents environment, I imported the ML-Agents package into unity, and assigned the “Decision Requester” and “Behavior Parameter” modules.
-The former is used to send a decision on the action the agent should take (direction), and the latter is used to define an agent to control my snake (in learning mode, I don't define any).
+**Second Step** : Setting up the ML-Agents environment, I imported the ML-Agents packages into unity, I assigned the "Decision Requester" and "Behavior Parameter" module, the first is therefore used to send a decision on the action that the agent must do (direction) and the second is used to define an agent to control my snake (in learning mode, I define none). and so then to finish on my side I change the movement operation which was on random and I say that we move only on the decisions of "Decision Requester"
 ### Reward
 - If the snake eats the apple: +10
 - If the snake moves closer to the apple: 0.01 / (distance2apple) + 1.
 So the closer the snake gets to the apple, the more reward it gets.